PARTY LEADERS FORUM – MAY 11, MELBOURNE

 Join ABC Friends Victoria, and the ABC Alumni, for a party leaders forum – about the ABC and its future – on Saturday the 11th of May at The Edge theatre at Melbourne’s Federation Square.

-Labor Leader Bill Shorten, the Greens’ Senator Richard Di Natale have both agreed to attend and will take part in a forum after speeches by Kerry O’Brien, Quentin Dempster, and Gael Jennings.
+The Greens Leader Senator Richard Di Natale has agreed to speak, and Opposition Leader Bill Shorten has promised to come if his campaign schedule allows.
+There will also be speeches by Kerry O’Brien, Quentin Dempster, and Gael Jennings.

-The Prime Minister, and Deputy Prime Minister and Nationals Leader. have both been invited.
+The Prime Minister and the Deputy Prime Minister and Nationals Leader have both been invited.

 The former-ABC trio will talk about how much the ABC is achieving in spite of all the losses of key people and disastrous funding cuts.